 Design and Build

 The C1 is offered in both three and five-door versions and there's a soft-top 'Airscape' fabric folding roof if you want it.
-The car features only minor styling changes in this improved form.
+In recent times, the car has gained a few minor styling changes.
 The distinctive glass tailgate back panel features a smarter chevron badge and a new Citroen monogram located above the boot handle.
 The vehicle is signed 'C1' in the latest Citroen typeface, on the lower right side.
 Otherwise, it's as you were, this car distinguished most overtly by a very unusual front lighting graphic.
 This comprises of a vertical LED daytime running light above which there's a big round headlight pod with another lighting strip that forms an 'eyebrow' above it.
 Citroen has clearly worked at creating a visual continuity between the windscreen and the side windows, with a swooping waistline and blacked-out windscreen pillars.

 The interior of the C1 is bright and airy with a colourful theme.
 Designed with clean, structured lines, the dashboard features bright colours on the multimedia panel, air vent trim and gear lever base.
 The door panels also include body-coloured inserts.
 There are storage compartments throughout the cabin with cup holders and a glovebox able to hold a one-litre bottle.
 The 196-litre boot isn't very large but it's easy to access, with the parcel shelf folding away when the tailgate is opened.
 With the rear seats folded, boot capacity increases to a respectable 780-litres.